surajpanwar26/Jarvis-Version/README.md

 # JARVIS 2.0 - AI Chatbot

-**JARVIS 2.0** is an intelligent AI-powered chatbot built with Node.js and powered by Groq's Llama-3.3-70b-versatile language model.
+**JARVIS 2.0** is an intelligent AI-powered chatbot built with Node.js and powered by advanced AI language models.
 It features a dark-themed, interactive web interface with real-time AI responses.

 ## Features

-* 🧠 **Groq AI Integration** - Powered by state-of-the-art Llama-3.3-70b-versatile model
+* 🧠 **AI Integration** - Powered by advanced language models
-* ⚡ **Lightning Fast** - Instant responses from Groq's ultra-fast inference API
+* ⚡ **Lightning Fast** - Instant responses with optimized inference
 * 🎨 **Modern Dark Theme** - Beautiful cyberpunk-inspired UI with animations
 * 💬 **Interactive Chat** - Real-time messaging with typing indicators and timestamps
 * 🔄 **Fallback System** - Local knowledge base backup if API is unavailable